Northallerton: Economy

-Trade

 The town is a market centre for the area and also draws traders from further afield to its two annual fairs (formerly four).
 Cattle drovers bringing cattle, horses and sheep from Northumbria and Scotland regularly came to the town.
 The original cattle market was by the church, but sheep were sold on High Street until the early part of the 20th century.
-With the arrival of the railway the mart was built close to the station, but this later closed and today the cattle market is held in Applegarth Court.
+With the arrival of the railway, a mart was built close to the station, but this closed in 1981 and all business was concentrated on the cattle market held in Applegarth Court.

-Retail

-Within the town, three of the four major UK supermarkets can be found – Tesco, Sainsbury's and a small Asda near the town centre.
-There is also an M&S Simply Food close to the high street.
-The northern part of Northallerton is a developing area in retail with a Wickes, Topps Tiles and the town's industrial estate and business parks.
-Homebase ceased trading in May 2015 due to being unprofitable, and B&Q ceased trading in 2016 at the end of the lease, also due to not being profitable.
-The long High Street provides a wide variety of shops, restaurants, pubs and cafes.
-There are national retailers such as Costa Coffee, Caffè Nero, Pandora, Fat Face, Wilko (which occupies the former Woolworth's premises), Waterstones, O2, EE and Vodafone alongside local independent or regional retailers Betty's tearooms, Lewis & Cooper, Barker's department store and Boyes.

-The oldest extant Indian restaurant in the town is the Lion of Asia, which is located on the High Street, having been in business in Northallerton for over 30 years.

-On 15 November 2018, planning permission was granted for a £17 million project featuring retail, residential, leisure and office space as well as a large public square to transform the former Northallerton Prison site.
+Northallerton's wide High Street incorporates shops, restaurants, pubs and cafes, including local, independent retailers Bettys, Lewis & Cooper, Barkers and Boyes.

 Transport

-Road
+Northallerton was built on the Roman Dere Street.
+It was a major stopping point on coach routes between Scotland and London with four coaching inns along the High Street.
+Coaching operations declined in the mid-19th century after the railway arrived in 1841.

-Two main A roads pass through the town: the A684 runs approximately east–west through the town and acts as a link between the A1(M) motorway at Leeming Bar and the A19 at Osmotherley; the A167 runs approximately north–south between the A1(M) at Darlington and the A168 at Topcliffe.
-In addition the A168 runs from Wetherby via Thirsk to Northallerton.
+Two main A roads pass through the town: the A684 runs approximately east–west through the town and links the A1(M) motorway at Leeming Bar and the A19 at Osmotherley; the A167 runs approximately north–south between the A1(M) at Darlington and the A168 at Topcliffe.
+The A168 runs from Wetherby via Thirsk to Northallerton.

-Northallerton was built around the old Roman Dere Street, and thereafter remained a major stopping point on the coach routes between Scotland and London.
-Coaching operations declined in the mid 19th century after the railway was introduced to the town in 1841.